tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

 ## Overview

-AI Town is split into a few layers:
+Split into a few layers:

-- The server-side game logic in `convex/aiTown`: This layer defines what state AI Town maintains, how it evolves over time, and how it reacts to user input.
+- The server-side game logic in `convex/aiTown`: This layer defines what state maintains, how it evolves over time, and how it reacts to user input.
 Both humans and agents submit inputs that the game engine processes.
-- The client-side game UI in `src/`: AI Town uses `pixi-react` to render the game state to the browser for human consumption.
+- The client-side game UI in `src/`: uses `pixi-react` to render the game state to the browser for human consumption.
-- The game engine in `convex/engine`: To make it easy to hack on the game rules, we've separated out the game engine from the AI Town-specific game rules.
+- The game engine in `convex/engine`: To make it easy to hack on the game rules, we've separated out the game engine from the specific game rules.
 The game engine is responsible for saving and loading game state from the database, coordinating feeding inputs into the engine, and actually running the game engine in Convex functions.
 - The agent in `convex/agent`: Agents run as part of the game loop, and can kick off asynchronous